sargassum-busters/ASI/README.md

     save_jp2 = False
     verbose = True

-ASI loads the given model (neural network), masks all pixels of the image except those classified as water (SCL=6), and outputs the resulting image as a GeoTIFF, which contains values in [0,1] indicating the "probability" that each pixel contains sargassum (or a nan in masked pixels).
+ASI loads the given model (neural network), masks all pixels of the image except those classified as water (SCL=6), and outputs the resulting image as a GeoTIFF, which contains values in [0,1] indicating the "probability" that each pixel contains sargassum (or a NaN in masked pixels).

 **Results**